4 Reasons Why Culture is so Important in Your Non-Profit

 Sections of this topic

 • Internal balance – For an organization to be successful, its culture must have internal balance.
-That means that the policies, procedures and people involved do not lean too much one way or another, but complement what the goals of the organization are.
+That means that the policies, procedures, and people involved do not lean too much one way or another, but complement what the goals of the organization are.

-• Defines relationships – An organization’s culture includes how they (the staff) work with clients, other community groups, agencies and funders.
+• Defines relationships – An organization’s culture includes how they (the staff) work with clients, other community groups, agencies, and funders.

-• Impacts communication – Each organization, depending on its culture, creates its own jargon that is unique to their organization.
+• Impacts communication – Each organization, depending on its culture, creates its own jargon that is unique to its organization.
 This means that the way the organization communicates internally and externally is impacted by its culture.

 ——————